 - A brief overview of the proposed project and goals, including the name of the non-profit organization that you intend to work with.

-- A brief summary of the non-profit’s mission and the particular way the new software will fulfill a mission-critical need.
+- A brief description of the non-profit’s mission and how the new software will fulfill a mission-critical need.

-- A 1-page letter from the non-profit that supports the project and agrees to participate in the semester-long development process.
+- A 1-page letter from the non-profit that supports the project and agrees to actively participate in its development.

-- Identification of an existing course that will house this project, including the number of academic credits students will receive upon completion.
+- Identification of an existing course that will house the project, including its duration (e.g., 1 semester, 2 semesters, summer, etc) the number of academic credits students will receive upon its completion.

-- A summary of the proposed course timeline (e.g., a syllabus) to ensure that a completed prototype will be deliverable at the end of the semester.
+- A summary of the proposed course timeline (e.g., a draft syllabus) to ensure that the software will be deliverable at the end of the development period.

-- A summary of the preparation that students will bring to the course, including prerequisites completed and the number of students who will likely enroll.
+- A summary of the programming skills and other preparation that students will bring to the course, and an estimate of the number of students who are likely to enroll.

-- A brief CV for the instructor (the applicant) who will be leading the student team, including his/her most relevant teaching and/or software development experience.
+- A brief CV for the instructor (the applicant) who will be guiding the student team, including his/her most relevant teaching and/or software development experience.

-- A statement that the software developed by the project will be free and open source (FOSS), licensed under the GNU General Public License (GPL), and hosted on GitHub or a comparable code-sharing repository for future reuse by others.
+- A statement that the software developed by the project will be free and open source (FOSS) licensed (e.g., using a GNU General Public License) and hosted on GitHub or a comparable code-sharing repository for future reuse by others.

-- (optional) Identification of the professional developer who will serve as a resource for the project, including a brief CV and a summary of his/her role in this project.
+- (optional) Identification of a professional developer who will serve as a resource for the project, including a brief CV and a summary of his/her role in this project.